 Something with the endorsement of Jimi Hendrix.

-As you will see in our review below, this is the pedal that has been around since the 60’s and can still be seen on the pedal boards of guitar heroes all over the world.
+As you will see in our review below, this is the pedal that has been around since the 60s and can still be seen on the pedal boards of guitar heroes worldwide.
 Our number one best guitar pedal!

-After an intense, but highly enjoyable process of trying out a wide range of different pedals, we have narrowed down our list of favorites down to 10 of the best.
+After an intense but gratifying process of trying out a wide range of different pedals, we have narrowed our list of favorites down to 10 of the best.

-We will have some in depth information on here about each one.
-If you read through these ten reviews and keep all of our considerations in mind you will be well on your way towards buying the perfect guitar pedal for your rig.
+We will have in-depth information here about each one.
+If you read through these ten reviews and l of our considerations in mind, you will be well on your way toward buying the perfect guitar pedal for your rig.

-Whether it will be your first one, or your 100th one, this information should be able to assist you to make a well-informed choice about your purchase.
+If it is for your 100th one, this information should help you make one; this information should be able to help you make a well-informed choice about your purchase.

 This pedal is an absolute classic that has stood the test of time.
-If you don’t know what this pedal sounds like, go and have a listen to Jimi Hendrix’s iconic Voodoo Child (Slight Return).
-This is the pedal, and that is the song that started the wah-wah revolution!
+If you don’t know what this pedal sounds like, listen to Jimi Hendrix’s iconic Voodoo Child (Slight Return).
+This is the pedal, the song that started the wah-wah revolution!

 The pedal works equally well with clean and distorted sounds.
-With the pedal rolled all the way back to the heel position, you get a very nice and thick jazzy sound.
-With the pedal all the way to the toe position you can get a punchy soul-like tone that really sticks out.
-The, of course, when you rock it back and forth you get that classic wah-wah effect that this pedal made famous in the first place.
+With the pedal rolled back to the heel position, you get a warm and thick jazzy sound.
+With the pedal to the toe position, you can get a punchy soul-like tone that sticks out.
+Of course, when you rock it back and forth, you get that classic wah-wah effect that this pedal made famous in the first place.